codeurmystique/codeurmystique.github.io/study-bike.md

-title: "Case Study 2: Bike-Share Conversion" layout: single permalink: /projects/bike-share-conversion/ Case Study 2: Bike-Share Conversion
+title: "Case Study 2: Bike-Share Marketing" layout: single permalink: /projects/bike-share-marketing/ Case Study 2: Bike-Share Marketing
-Dataset: Divvy Bike Share Data (public dataset – licensed for educational use).
+Dataset: Divvy Bike-Share data (public dataset on Motivate International Inc.).

 Business Context
-Cyclistic (fictional company) wanted to convert casual riders into annual members.
-Membership is more profitable and builds long-term loyalty.
+Cyclistic (fictional bike-share company) wanted to understand the differences between casual riders and annual members to inform a new marketing strategy focused on converting casual riders to members.

 Tools Used
-R Programming
+R (data cleaning and analysis)

-RStudio
+Tableau (dashboards & visualization)

 Key Insights
-Casual riders mainly use bikes on weekends and for leisure rides.
+Annual members use bikes more consistently throughout the year.

-Members ride consistently during weekdays, mostly commuting.
+Casual riders use bikes more on weekends and for longer durations.

-Average trip time for casual riders is significantly longer.
+Casual riders are more likely to use classic bikes, while members prefer docked bikes.

 Recommendations
-Offer tiered membership models (e.g., weekend pass, flex memberships).
+Offer a "day pass" bundle for casual riders to encourage higher usage.

-Run seasonal campaigns to capture summer casual riders.
+Launch weekend-specific marketing campaigns highlighting the benefits of membership.

-Enhance app features to highlight cost savings of membership.
+Develop a mobile-friendly feature that suggests membership options after a certain number of rides.